loighic/loighic.github.io/_pages/macro/pt3b/fed_2.md

-Since it is holding more than it is required to hold in its reserves, this bank will lend the excess: \$200.
-If, after this money has been lent, it is deposited, then new loans can be made, and the process can repeat itself many times.
+It is now holding $200 more than it is required to hold in its reserves, and, unlike when the $200 was invested in bonds, the bank is not making any money by letting it sit in the vault.
+So, this bank will use the $200 to make loans.
+If, after this money has been lent, it is deposited, then new loans can be made.

-With \$1,200 in reserves and a 10 percent reserve requirement, the bank will eventually be able to get to \$12,000 in deposits and \$10,800 in loans.
+With \$1,200 in reserves and a 10 percent reserve requirement, the bank will eventually be able to get to \$12,000 in deposits, which means that it can use \$10,800 for loans.

 <table class="styled-table">